Gino5k/Proxmox/PCIPassthrough/APU-GPU-Passthrough.md

 To extract the required files:
 * Download the the motherboard BIOS update from the Vendor site.
 Make sure to use the same BIOS version as the one flashed on the motherboard.
    * Example: `PRIME-B450M-A-II-ASUS-4622.zip`
-* Download and extract the UBU utility to a directory
+* Download and extract the [UBU utility](https://winraid.level1techs.com/t/tool-guide-news-uefi-bios-updater-ubu/30357) to a local directory on a Windows machine (*not* the VM).
 * The UBU utility expects a file named `bios.bin` in this directory:
-  * Unzip the BIOS file (e.g.: `PRIME-B450M-A-II-ASUS-4622.zip`), copy its content (`PRIME-B450M-A-II-ASUS-4622.cap`) to thre UBU directory and rename it as `bios.bin`, then run `ubu.cmd`
+  * Unzip the BIOS file (e.g.: `PRIME-B450M-A-II-ASUS-4622.zip`), copy its content (`PRIME-B450M-A-II-ASUS-4622.cap`) to the UBU directory and rename it as `bios.bin`, then run `ubu.cmd`
   * The UBU utility will extract the file and present a set of interactive menus.
 Make sure to select the "Video OnBoard" option and then the "Extracted" option (to save the files to disk) E.g.:
 ```
                       Main Menu
             [Current version in BIOS file]